cardano-foundation/CIPs/CIP-0035/README.md

 ## Considerations

-- Since Daedalus is shiped for a single network separately (mainnet and testnet) and can be installed alongside a fligt version (mainnet), the url needs to specify what version is being refered.
+- Since Daedalus is shipped for a single network separately (mainnet and testnet), and can be installed alongside a flight version (mainnet), the URL needs to specify which version is being referred.
 - Adding the unix-timestamp-timeout parameter, in other words: the time in (Unix format) in the future where the transaction is no longer valid.
-This will allow using a desktop wallet that might take minutes to start or not be yet synchronized will avoid the user to send unnecessarily a transaction.
+This will allow using a desktop wallet that might take minutes to start, or not yet be synchronized, will prevent the user from unnecessarily sending a transaction.